Adobe FrameMaker: Pasting Text from Microsoft Word

 - Scroll down until you find:

-- Rearrange the order so that TEXT is first and OLE is last:
+- Rearrange the order so that TEXT is first:

 - Save and close the file and restart FrameMaker.

 * Be sure to use a plain ASCII text editor for this job.
-Notepad comes free with Windows OS, and SimpleText comes on the Mac OS.
+Notepad is included with Windows.
 Trying to edit the file in a program like Word or Wordpad will reformat the maker.ini file and cause problems with FrameMaker.
-Let me remind you to always back-up the maker.ini file before editing, so that you can restore it, should things go awry.